MohammadIqbalHossain/MNTS-Assignment-02/readme.md

 # How to run the project locally.

-open a teminal, run this command
+Open a teminal, run this command

 ```commad
 cd youDirectory